 This is especially true if you have a geographically distributed team with people in different time zones.

-If a flex-time arrangement isn’t an option for your business, you could also consider offering compressed workweeks (4 working days per week instead of 5).
+If a flex-time work arrangement isn’t an option for your business, you could also consider offering compressed workweeks (4 working days per week instead of 5).

 In addition to daily check-ins and flexible hours, you need to give your remote employees the same level of love as your in-house teams when it comes to perks and benefits.